 It is important to follow the instructions on the pack.

-A pharmacist can provide confidential, expert advice and treatment for some common illnesses and complaints, without you having to wait for a GP appointment or go to your Emergency Department.
+A pharmacist can give confidential, expert advice and treatment for some common illnesses and complaints, without you seeing your GP or going to an emergency department.

 - eye infections, stomach upsets, skin conditions, allergies, aches and pains